sodiboo/niri-flake/docs.md

 - type: `boolean`
 - default: `false`

 This is like `center-focused-column = "always";`, but only for workspaces with a single column.
-Changes nothing is `center-focused-column` is set to `"always"`.
+Changes nothing if `center-focused-column` is set to `"always"`.
 Has no effect if more than one column is present.

 <!-- sorting key: programs.niri.settings.j.layout.d.center-focused-column -->